 How Our HBOT Services Work

 We are the only HBOT retailer that maintains 2 physicians on staff.
-We do this in order to provide the most accurate recommendations not only for chamber selection, but also how to use the chamber for best results once it arrives!
+We do this in order to provide the most accurate recommendations not only for hyperbaric chamber selection, but also how to use the chamber for best results once it arrives!

 Our showroom and local clinic is located in Des Moines Iowa.
 We help treat individuals locally or provide sessions for those looking to “try before they buy”.